marmstr3/ETLChallenge/test_05/README.md

 # Introduction
 This is a test for seeing how well you can get around with typically messy clinical data provided in various forms, including clinical notes processed with NLP, and the ability to interpret published literature to a real-world use-case.

 In this analysis, you are assuming the role of a data scientist assigned the goal of automating a field in a cardiac registry concerned with pharmacologic cardiovascular support in infants undergoing cardiac surgery with bypass.
 In particular, you will be examining the vasoactive-inotropic score (VIS) as defined in the following publication:  https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4159673/.
-The full text has also been provided as a PDF.
+The full text has also been provided as a PDF in this repository (test_05/nihms607317.pdf).

 You have been given a dataset of the medications that are used for each medication administration, a sample clinical note, and a procedure log.